nglasl/silverstripe-extensible-search/README.md

     - "FulltextSearchable('Title, MenuTitle, Content, MetaDescription')"
 ```

 When considering the search engine to use, full-text has some important limitations.
-This can also be applied for `File`, however it does not support any further customisation.
+This configuration can also be applied for `File`, however it unfortunately does not support any further customisation.

 #### Custom Search Engine